gotreasa/gotreasa-blue-tic-tac-toe/_TECHDEBT.md

 - ✅ TD9: extract squares into board class
 - ✅ TD10: extract out the completexity from getGameStatus
 - ✅ TD11: rmeove this.nextPlayer
-- ⚠ TD12: get rid of fillSquares
+- 🚧 TD12: get rid of fillSquares
 - ⚠ TD13: move PLAYER_X and PLAYER_O constants to Player class?
 - ✅ TD14: fix up the Pact verification on PactFlow
 - ✅ TD15: Update the jest config to prevent it causing problems when the pact files are updated
 - ⚠ TD16: change square positions into constants
 - ⚠ TD17: add player to the move information
-- ⚠ TD18: add missing wait after empty board is printed
+- ✅ TD18: add missing wait after empty board is printed
-- ⚠ TD19: move the playGame function in to separate file
+- ✅ TD19: move the playGame function in to separate file
+- ✅ TD20: prevent the board state from returning the last value